To godliness brotherly kindness, and to brotherly kindness love.

 Eph 2:4, “But God, who is rich in mercy, because of His great love with which He loved us.”

-When we walk in love, we do not hate anyone.
-We do not allow bitterness, vindictiveness, or jealousy to control our thoughts and actions.
-Thus, we are free to relate to others.
-We love them based on our own character, not their character.
+When we walk in love, we do not hate others.
+We love them based on our character, not their character or actions.
+We do not allow bitterness, vindictiveness, or jealousy to control our thoughts and actions toward them.
+Thus, we are free to relate to them.

-God wants us to make progress in our Christian life.
+God wants us to progress in our Christian life toward the pinnacle of God’s love for others.

 Now that we have come to the end of the seven characteristics that we are to add to our faith, how do you measure up?
+Can you go through these seven items and conclude that you pass the test of all seven?
 Grade yourself.
-Can you go through these seven items and conclude that you pass the test of all seven?
-Or, would you have to say, “I am deficient in this category.
+Or, would you have to say, “I am deficient in this category?
 I flunked that course.
-I have not done so well in a couple of other areas as well.
-I am a spiritual drop out in these categories.”
+I have not done so well in a couple of other areas.
+I am a spiritual dropout in these categories.”
 The remedy to this is “add to your faith….”

-God expects us to make progress in the faith, not to remain static in our Christian life.
+God expects us to progress in the faith, not to remain static in our Christian life.
 God has not graduated us yet.
-We need to continue to take courses in God’s school of the Christian life.
-God will give us our final grade at the Judgment Seat of Christ.
-We cannot wait until we get there to start moving.
-If we do, we will make a poor showing.
-We might have flunked the mid-term, but there is still time before the final comes.
+We need to continue to take courses in God’s school of the Christian life, especially the practice of loving others sacrificially.
+He will give us our final grade at the Judgment Seat of Christ.
+We cannot wait to start moving toward His kind of love.
+We will make a poor showing at the Judgment Seat if we do.
+We might have bombed the mid-term, but there is still time before the final grade by our Lord.
 Some of us may not have much time.